-CiscoView is a GUI-based device management software application that lets you access dynamic status, statistics, and comprehensive configuration information for Cisco Systems switch and internetworking products.
+CiscoView is a GUI-based device management software application that provides dynamic status, statistics, and comprehensive configuration information for Cisco Systems switch and internetworking products.

-CiscoView lets you display a graphical representation of each network device, display configuration and performance information, perform minor troubleshooting tasks, and control and configure specific devices.
-There are also device-specific applications that further enhance your network management capabilities.
+CiscoView allows you to display a graphical representation of each network device, display configuration and performance information, perform minor troubleshooting tasks, and control and configure specific devices.
+For CiscoPro and Catalyst 3000 devices, you can also configure EtherChannels and EtherDomains.